rasmus-kirk/halo/documents/thesis/03-plonk/03-protocol.md

 \end{figure}

 This is a trivial problem, so we deduce that $x_1 = 2, x_2 = 7$.
 From the graphs
-above, we can construct some vectors representing the wire values of our circuit:
+above, we can construct vectors representing the wire values of our circuit:

 $$
 \begin{aligned}